Fitzgibbon Cup: History

 The popularity of the championship grew, and, in the 60s and 70s three more colleges entered: Trinity College Dublin, UU Coleraine and NUI Maynooth.
 The eight-in-a-row sequence of victories recorded by UCC from 1981 to 1988 was the greatest in the history of the competition.
 In the late 1980s, all teams in Division One of the Higher Education League were admitted.
 In 1989 NIHE Limerick (now University of Limerick) became the first non-university Fitzgibbon Cup champions.
 Since 2001/02 Institutes of Technology have become top guns in the tournament.
 Waterford IT won the title four times and Limerick IT, the Cup twice in six years (2002/03 through 2007/08).
 In the remaining six years Cork IT, Limerick IT and Waterford IT have each been losing finalists twice.
 UCC are the leaders in the roll of honour with 38 titles, the last in 2013.

 The first local derby final took place between Limerick Institute of Technology and the University of Limerick at the Gaelic Grounds, Limerick in March 2005; the same institutions met again in the final at Waterford in March 2011.
 The final in 2012 was a Cork local derby between Cork IT and UCC.
 The first Fitzgibbon final between Institutes of Technology, also a Munster derby match, took place in 2008 between Waterford IT and Limerick IT.

 The Fitzgibbon Cup final was played in Limerick in 2014/15, hosted by Limerick Institute of Technology.
 The final, which brought together the University of Limerick and the 2014 champions Waterford Institute of Technology ended in a 3-13 to 0-21 draw at the Gaelic Grounds.
 In the replay at Páirc Úi Rinn in Cork, the University of Limerick emerged victorious, winning the Fitzgibbon Cup for the 5th time which UL last won in 2011.

+Teams

+2025 teams

+The following 11 teams will contest the 2025 Fitzgibbon Cup: